LoRa Configuration

 - OUI: Filters devices based on the first 3 bytes (6 hexadecimal characters) of the DevEUI, which typically identify the device manufacturer.

-- Discard Period (s): This is a period threshold of discard time for nodes (in seconds).
+- Discard Period (s): The period threshold of discard time for nodes (in seconds).

-- Join Period (s): This is a period threshold of Statistics on the latest join request (in seconds).
+- Join Period (s): The period threshold of statistics on the latest join request (in seconds).

-- Join Interval (s): This is the time interval threshold between two consecutive join requests from the same device EUI (in seconds).
+- Join Interval (s): The time interval threshold between two consecutive join requests from the same device EUI (in seconds).

-- Join Count 1: This is the maximum count of join requests allowed during Join Interval.
+- Join Count 1: Maximum count of join requests allowed during the Join Interval.

-- Join Count 2: This is the maximum count of join requests allowed during the Join Period.
+- Join Count 2: Maximum count of join requests allowed during the Join Period.

 To extend the settings field, click on Configure the Gateway Backend to allow the central gateway and extenders to communicate via MQTT.